vacu9708/Embedded-system/ARM architecture/3. Memory/readme.md

 When the ARM CPU generates a memory access, the MMU performs a lookup for a modified virtual address in a TLB.
 This includes checking the current ASID in ARMv6 implementations.<br>
 - **Modified virtual address**: refers to a combination of the 32-bit virtual address along with additional bits for the Application Space Identifier (ASID), which provides a way to separate the address spaces of different processes.
 - **ASID (Address Space Identifier)**: Uniquely identifies a process's virtual memory space.
-- Harvard or unified TLBs are used depending on the implementation.
-- Instruction fetches use the instruction TLB and data accesses use the data TLB.
+- Instruction fetches use the *instruction TLB* and data accesses use the *data TLB*.
-- If no appropriate TLB entry is found, a translation table read is performed by hardware.
+- If no appropriate TLB entry is found, a translation table walk is performed by hardware.
 #### _Note_
 - Modified virtual address translations are globally mapped from ARMv6, considering the 32-bit modified virtual address plus ASID values when non-global address is accessed.
 - The FCSE mechanism is deprecated in ARMv6.
 Concurrent use of FCSE and ASID leads to unpredictable behavior.